junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Castiel lifts his head slightly, glancing at them, saying in a hoarse voice, "A little help here?"

-Dean doesn't really expect to see Cas so soon after all that happened, and now he doesn't even know how to look at Cas in the eyes without hearing his whole brain shouting at him about the curse and the thing he swore on that he still believed, and the consequence of all that.
+Dean doesn't really expect to see Cas so soon after all that happened, and now he doesn't even know how to look at Cas in the eyes without hearing his own brain shouting at him about the curse and the thing he swore on that he still believed, and the consequence of all that.

 Dean looks away from the angel's face, bending down, trying to help Cas move.
 Only then does he see the horrifying hole in Cas's stomach, right under the ribs.
-The hole looks like something has brutally poked in and something else got dragged out, it's so deep and dark that Dean thinks he can see all the guts just like that.
+The hole looks like something has brutally poked in and something else got dragged out -- knowing it's Cas, it's probably exactly what happened.
+The wound is so deep and dark and bloody that Dean thinks he can see all the guts and insides just like that.
 Blood and grace leak out from the gash like this body -- Cas's body -- is just a big broken bag that can't hold anything in.
 Dean's hands tremble with fear, hovering over Cas's stomach, not daring to touch.

 "Oh God," Sam gasps, instinctively trying to cover Cas's wound with his trench coat, using it as a makeshift bandage.